 Step 1: Creative direction in Claude Code, with a human still in the chair

-The first step is not the model.
-It is the brief.
-The brief is what stops the rest of the pipeline from making generic, soulless content, which is exactly what AI-only creative looks like when nobody owns the point of view.
+The first step is the brief, not the model.
+A good brief is the only thing standing between you and the generic, soulless content AI-only creative defaults to when nobody owns the point of view.

 We pair our human creative director with a Claude Code agent we call the creative director agent.
 It lives in the same repo as the rest of the project.
 The human writes the angle and the emotional beat.
 The agent drafts variants of the script, the on-screen caption, and the avatar’s wardrobe and setting in one pass.
 The director keeps what works and rewrites what does not.